Gallus Running logo

 2.1 Kms

 you go over a small bridge and are now on a climb on a mix of trail and forest road.
 The route then heads left and across the front of the hill, Craigendinnie.
-Trees block the view for most of this but you do get the odd glimpse.
+Trees block the view for most of this but you do get the odd glimpse of the Dee valley.
 You may also start to meet with the flies depending on the weather.

 At